The Frieling Stainless Steel French Press Coffee Maker Review

 You’re after a more budget-friendly option – We think that the Frieling will definitely pay for itself (just think of all the money that you’ll save from not having to rely on that café on the way to work for your morning coffee!).
 However, if you like the idea of owning a large French press made of double-walled stainless steel but were after a more budget-friendly option, that’s totally cool.
 In that case, we recommend the Sterling French press or the Coffee Gator French Press: both coffee makers still come with a double-mesh filter.

 We have a few favourite French press models, but the Frieling is our very top pick!
-We like how it’s both sturdy and elegant at the same time, thanks to the mirror or brushed options of its sleek stainless steel design: being so durable and resistant, it’s perfect for frequent travelers, too.
+We like how it’s both sturdy and elegant at the same time, thanks to the mirror or brushed options of its sleek stainless steel design: being so durable and resistant, it’s perfect for frequent travellers, too.
 Most of all, its patented dual mesh filter is superior to any other French press that we’ve tried, resulting in a gourmet cup of coffee that is actually sediment-free.
 If you want your coffee break to be a premium experience, then look no further than the Frieling French press coffee maker.

 Stainless steel is better for French press because it can keep your coffee warm for longer (especially if it’s a double wall stainless steel French press), it’s more impact-resistant, durable and dishwasher safe.
 On the other hand, glass French press coffee makers are usually more elegant and aesthetically pleasing and, if you’re just making coffee for yourself, you don’t actually need it to stay hot for long periods of time.
 While it ultimately comes down to personal preference, we recommend a stainless steel French press mainly for peace of mind when handling it: whilst borosilicate glass is quite tough, it can still break fairly easily.